5 Reasons to visit Costa Rica during the rainy season

 Five of seven sea turtle species come every year to Costa Rica’s coasts for breeding.
 Especially in October, you can see the biggest turtle arrival of the year, for example in Ostional.
 The Leatherback sea turtle, which is the biggest sea turtle in the world, has its peak season from May to July on the Caribbean Coast, and maybe in October you are lucky and you can see the hatching of the baby turtles in Tortuguero.

 When you come during the rainy season, you will see many birds, since the fall migration of birds happens between August and December.
 Birds from North and South America migrate to Costa Rica to overwinter, which are 5 billion in total each year!
 So to the 600 resident bird species and 103 endemic bird species, 250 are migratory.
 This makes Costa Rica a country with the highest density of birds in the world!
 So if you love birding, this is the right time and place for you!

-Manuel Antonio National Park in the rainy season.
+Less tourists in National Parks in the rainy season.

 Since there are fewer tourists in the country, the National Parks are not as crowded as in the dry season.
 This means, that you have a lot of peace to watch the beautiful nature and animals.
 I always see a lot more animals during the rainy season, because everything is quiet and the animals are not hiding that much like in the dry season when hundreds of people walk through the national parks and are talking loudly.
 This is why I prefer to visit the national parks during the rainy season.
 You can just take your time and enjoy nature.